Links on SoundGuys may earn us a commission. Learn more.

 A feature titled Zen Mode Air downloads ambient environmental sounds and white noise to the earbuds.
 These sounds can be activated at any time with the earbud controls, even when the earbuds aren’t connected to a device.
 If you frequently meditate, take part in yoga, or just look for moments of zen during a stressful workday, you’ll enjoy having these ambient sounds ready to go at any time.

-You can select from three noise control options on the OnePlus Buds Pro—transparency, noise cancellation, or noise cancellation off.
-From within the app, you can further select from “smart” or “max noise cancellation.”
-Smart noise cancellation is on by default and automatically adjusts the amount of noise reduction in response to environmental sounds.
-As the name implies, max noise cancellation on the other hand will reduce ambient sounds to the fullest capabilities of the earbuds.
+You can select from three noise control options on the OnePlus Buds Pro — transparency, noise cancelation, or noise cancelation off.
+From within the app, you can further select from “smart” or “max noise cancelation.”
+Smart noise cancelation is on by default and automatically adjusts the amount of noise reduction in response to environmental sounds.
+As the name implies, max noise cancelation on the other hand will reduce ambient sounds to the fullest capabilities of the earbuds.

-What Bluetooth codecs does the OnePlus Buds Pro support?
+What Bluetooth codecs do the OnePlus Buds Pro support?

 You can toggle the “Pro Gaming mode” on to reduce latency to as low as 94 milliseconds, though this feature is only available on OnePlus devices with OxygenOS 11 and up.
 Dolby Atmos support is also limited to the OnePlus 7 series and higher.